quarkly/community-kit/preview/docs/Audio.md

 1. Add the component to the page
 2. Specify the `Link to audio file` on the Props panel
-3. Check how it works in the preview mode
+3. See how it works in the preview mode

 ### Usage of Source and Track